What Happens on Bergman Island, Stays on Bergman Island

 They can’t settle on a mutually agreeable title for a private viewing in the modified barn that served as Bergman’s personal screening room.

-Chris leaves Tony to take twithout her, when a pleasant young Swede offers to her an impromptu tour of the island’s best Bergman sites.
+Chris leaves Tony to take the Bergman Safari without her, when a pleasant young Swede offers to her an impromptu tour of the island’s best Bergman sites.